maksanm/pytorch_DGCNN/README.md

 About
 -----

-PyTorch implementation of DGCNN (Deep Graph Convolutional Neural Network).
+Adjusted fork of the PyTorch implementation of DGCNN (Deep Graph Convolutional Neural Network).
 Check https://github.com/muhanzhang/DGCNN for more information.

-Requirements: python 2.7 or python 3.6; pytorch >= 0.4.0

 Installation
 ------------